opizzatodx/lagent/README.md

 L'Agent states its asumptions about which license and which use case is used to provide the answer, ensuring that the user is responsible for the shared understanding of the request, and the validity of the answer.

-Finally the answer of L'Agent is cross-validated using [NEMO Guardrails](https://docs.nvidia.com/nemo/guardrails/index.html) against the license name and the license use case, ensuring the thrustfullness of the answer.
+Finally the answer of L'Agent is cross-validated using [NEMO Guardrails](https://docs.nvidia.com/nemo/guardrails/index.html) against the license name and the license use case, ensuring the trustfulness of the answer.

 ![Architecture of L'Agent.](./assets/images/lagent_architecture.png)